Josee5691/alx-low_level_programming/0x01-variables_if_else_while/README.md

-3-print_alphabets.c prints characters a-z followed by their uppercase 4-print_alphabt.c prints all characters apart from e and q 5-print_numbers.c prints numbers from 0 to 9
+3-print_alphabets.c prints characters a-z followed by their uppercase 4-print_alphabt.c prints all characters apart from e and q 5-print_numbers.c prints numbers from 0 to 9 6-print_numberz.c prints numbers 0 to 9 using putchar